-Who doesn’t like receiving chocolate?
-If you don’t – let me know and I’ll happily give you my forwarding address! 🙂 However, giving chocolate can be a bit booooring, right?
+OK, who doesn’t like receiving chocolate?
+Let me know and I’ll happily give you my forwarding address! 🙂 BUT, giving chocolate can be a bit booooring, right?
 I mean, there’s only so many ways to wrap up a box of chocs.
 So if you looking for a different way to give away chocolates as a present, then this chocolate bouquet will be right up your street!
-I absolutely LOVE this way of presenting sweets or chocolates.
 It’s so versatile and you can change the look of it, depending on what sweets and colours you use.

 here’s what you need to create your chocolate bouquet